 The first bit of advice is to check Northbound Border Wait Times to see current waits at each crossing.
 Also, tune your radio to AM730 to hear traffic updates.

-Although the northbound wait is generally less than that of the southbound, there is still a pattern of less traffic in the morning, with traffic peaking mid-day and remaining heavier till around 6 pm.
+Although the northbound wait is generally less than that of the southbound, there is still a pattern of less traffic in the morning, with traffic peaking mid-day and remaining heavier until around 6 pm.

 Northbound traffic at the border on weekends tends to peak later and be busiest between 6 pm and 10 pm.